Novel nonlinear kinetic terms for gravitons: quadratic curvature Gravity

 \subsection{Weyl gravity}

 Weyl gravity is a well-known theory of quadratic curvature gravity in 4d, which is both diffeomorphism and conformal invariant.
-Interestingly, the Lagrangian of Weyl gravity can be reformulated as \footnote{By redefining $F=F'+E$, one have the auxiliary field reformulation of Weyl gravity with an Einstein-Hilbert term and a cosmological constant term. where the second spin-2 field $e_{\m\n}$ can be thought of as a matter field couples to the Einstein tensor. } \be \mathcal L_\text{Weyl}=R(E)\wedge E\wedge F+ E\wedge E \wedge F \wedge F, \ee where $F$ has dimension 2.
+Interestingly, the Lagrangian of Weyl gravity in the two-derivative representation \cite{Kaku:1977pa} has a compact form in terms of Vielbeins \footnote{By redefining $F=F'+E$, one have the auxiliary field reformulation of Weyl gravity with an Einstein-Hilbert term and a cosmological constant term. where the second spin-2 field $e_{\m\n}$ can be thought of as a matter field couples to the Einstein tensor. } \be \mathcal L_\text{Weyl}=R(E)\wedge E\wedge F+ E\wedge E \wedge F \wedge F, \ee where $F$ has dimension 2.

 Then the absence of Ostrogradsky's scalar ghost is translated into the absence of the BD ghost.
 Ostrogradsky's spin-2 ghost in the four-derivative formulation now becomes a basic spin-2 ghost due to a wrong sign kinetic term.